VerdantFox/blog_posts/posts/0015_async_python/async_python.md

     main()
 ```

-Here's terminal output from running that code:
+Here's the terminal output from running that code:

 ```bash
 ❯ python web/2_async_aiohttp.py